realmohsin/notes/git/git-commands.md

 # pull request
 better name couldve been 'merge request' because that is what it literally is.
 It is a request to merge one branch into another.

+Forking is a way to contribute to projects you are not a collaborator on.

+Issues are like tickets, they are just a title and description.
+They can be labeled and associated with pull requests.
+Ways of organizing bug tickets etc.

+Projects in Github allows organizing todo's and tickets.
+Issues + projects can act as a substitute for Jira.
+Issues can be added to projects and tracked as they progress from todo -> in progress --> done.

+---
+What is kanban?